-In this article, I will share with you how to prepare and pass the SC-300: Microsoft Identity and Access Administrator certification exam successfully.
+In this article, we will share with you how to prepare and pass the SC-300: Microsoft Identity and Access Administrator certification exam successfully.

-Microsoft is keeping evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
+Microsoft is keeping evolving its e-learning programs to help you and your career keep pace with today’s demanding IT environments.
 The new updated role-based certifications will help you to keep pace with today’s business requirements.
-Microsoft Learning is constantly evolving its learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities you’ve earned.
+Microsoft Learning is constantly evolving its e-learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities you’ve earned.

 In February 2021, Microsoft announced new certifications exams that focus on Security, Compliance, and Identity (SCI) solutions which are available across the Azure platform (Azure Defender), as well as Microsoft 365 (Microsoft 365 Defender).